xpack/web-doxygen/website/docs/manual/pages/commands.md

 <hr/>

-## \param&#91;&lt;dir&gt;&#93; &lt;parameter-name&gt; { parameter description } {#cmdparam}
+## \param\[&lt;dir&gt;\] &lt;parameter-name&gt; { parameter description } {#cmdparam}

-<p>Starts a parameter description for a function parameter with name &lt;parameter-name&gt;, followed by a description of the parameter.
-The existence of the parameter is checked and a warning is given if the documentation of this (or any other) parameter is missing or not present in the function declaration or definition.</p>
+Starts a parameter description for a function parameter with name &lt;parameter-name&gt;, followed by a description of the parameter.
+The existence of the parameter is checked and a warning is given if the documentation of this (or any other) parameter is missing or not present in the function declaration or definition.

-<p>The <span class="doxyComputerOutput">\param</span> command has an optional attribute, &lt;dir&gt;, specifying the direction of the parameter.
-Possible values are "[in]", "[out]", and "[in,out]"; note the [square] brackets in this description.
+The <span class="doxyComputerOutput">\param</span> command has an optional attribute, &lt;dir&gt;, specifying the direction of the parameter.
+Possible values are "\[in\]", "\[out\]", and "\[in,out\]"; note the \[square\] brackets in this description.
 For the bidirecional values, directions "in" and "out" can be specified in any order, and they can either be written altogether, or separated with a comma (<span class="doxyComputerOutput">,</span>) or a space.
-That means that for example values "[outin]" or "[in out]" are also valid.
+That means that for example values "\[outin\]" or "\[in out\]" are also valid.
 Note that it is also possible to put whitespace between the command and the &lt;dir&gt;.
-When a parameter is both input and output, [in,out] is used as attribute.
-Here is an example for the function <span class="doxyComputerOutput">memcpy:</span></p>
+When a parameter is both input and output, \[in,out\] is used as attribute.
+Here is an example for the function <span class="doxyComputerOutput">memcpy:</span>

 <div class="doxyProgramListing">